How moving to subscription services brought Panda closer to its customers.

 “A large percentage of our invoicing is directly linked to our consumer campaigns, so we had to act quickly or risk seeing our numbers drop dramatically,” Díez recalls.
 “With the help of Adobe Consulting Services, we were able to implement and go live with both Target and Campaign in just six months.”

 The final selling point for Díez was the ease of integrating Adobe solutions with Panda’s existing systems.
 The company was merging with WatchGuard throughout the implementation, so the impact on other business applications had to be minimal.
 With the exception of a few minor modifications to Panda Security’s middleware, the team did not have to make any changes to its data model or processes.

 Head of Monetisation and Ecommerce, Panda Security

 Since launching its subscription service for consumers, Panda Dome, in 2017, Panda Security has seen steady growth, ushering in a new era of IT security that puts more power into customers’ hands.
 Boosted by the ability to deliver targeted and timely communications, Díez and his team continue to play a central role in transforming the company’s delivery model and its digital customer experience.

 “Panda Dome is becoming so much more than an anti-virus solution.
 It’s a digital security marketplace,” Díez says.
-“Customers can access our parental controls, password protection services, and an ever-growing range of features, using any device or operating system.
-Our job is to help them take full advantage of the platform, and with Adobe’s help we are getting better at doing that each day.”
+“Customers can access our parental controls, password protection services and an ever-growing range of features, using any device or operating system.
+Our job is to help them to take full advantage of the platform and with Adobe’s help we are getting better at doing that each day.”